 Location and Site

-The ancient Hospital lies on the St Cross Road, a mile from Winchester City Centre.
-It is situated within the complex of St Cross Hospital.
-It stands in the water meadows below St Catherine’s Hill.
+The ancient Hospital of St Cross lies on the St Cross Road, a mile from Winchester City Centre.
+The Master’s Garden is situated within the complex of the Hospital, which stands in the water meadows below St Catherine’s Hill

 St Cross Hospital was founded by Henri de Blois, and the building of the historic Hospital commenced in 1158.
 Its fortunes waxed and waned over the centuries.
 A conjectural layout of the Hospital in 1401, based on a contemporary survey does not note any garden where the present Master’s Garden lies, though an 18th century aerial view of the Hospital by William Cave notes a garden area in the same area.
 Though there is little written about how and when a garden originated, it is known that water taken from the nearby Mill Strea via a masonry-lined watercourse known as the Lockborne, was brought into the precinct by Cardinal Beaufort in the early 15th century.
 The connection was later cut off from the Lockborne but a detailed map of the Hospital, dated 1854, shows a large, rectangular pond where the current area of water is today.